 Maple Leaf has clearly established procedures for the maintenance of books, transactions, and records.
-Following these procedures, with full disclosure of all facts-good and bad-ensures the integrity of Maple Leaf's accounting and business records.
-All records-keeping documents, whether paper or electronic, are to be properly maintained to facilitate the preparation of accurate financial statements, asset management records, and production of accurate Management Control Reports.
+Following these procedures, with full disclosure of all facts-good and bad-ensures the integrity of Maple Leaf's accounting and business records, and helps us meet our regulatory and legal requirements, as well as reflecting positively on our reputation and credibility.
+All financial books and records must conform to generally accepted accounting principles in Canada, and/or to MLF's established internal policies, and to MLF's established system of internal controls.
+No MLF document or record may be falsified for any reason All records-keeping documents, whether paper or electronic, are to be properly maintained to facilitate the preparation of accurate financial statements, asset management records, and production of accurate Management Control Reports.

-Everyone who makes business decisions is accountable for those decisions and is required to report the results promptly.
+Everyone who makes business decisions or handles Company records is accountable for those decisions and records and is required to report the results promptly.
 The integrity of all records thus determines the quality of business decisions made by Maple Leaf and the health of the business.
+From resumes, time sheets and benefit claim forms through to expense reports, quality assurance records, budget forecasts and regulatory filings, we all handle Company records.
+Be sure to follow all internal processes, policies and generally accepted accounting principles so that our records accurately reflect all transactions.
+Be honest, accurate and complete in what you record.